-The mere fact that scripture says Christ and Melchizedek are mutually similar should clue us into the possibility that they might be the same person.
+The mere fact that Scripture says Christ and Melchizedek mutually share unique characteristics should clue us into the possibility that they might be the same person.
 Hebrews 7:3 says that Melchizedek was made like unto the Son of God while Hebrews 7:15-17 says that the Son of God is a priest after the order and similitude of Melchizedek.
 Still, some may be inclined to argue that because a comparison is made between Melchizedek and the Son of God it must imply a distinction between the two such that they cannot be the same person.
 However, this thinking is flawed for Paul in Philippians 2:6 compares Jesus to God (i.e. “[Jesus] didn’t think it robbery to be equal with God”) yet no one would argue that Paul therefore sees a distinction between Jesus and God.
 Another comparison is made in Revelation 3:21 between Christ’s throne and the throne of God the Father; yet Revelation 22:3 informs us that these thrones are one in the same.
 Therefore, a comparison does not necessarily imply distinction.
 Melchizedek was made like unto the Son of God in the sense that He and Christ are both manifestations of the Word of God.

 Dr. Henry Morris also tells us that: